Home Credit Card Debt How to Handle Credit Card Debt on a Tight Budget

 • Protect your credit score from damage.

-Take Stock of Your Current Credit Card Debt Situation
+See How Much You Spend and Review Your Current Credit Card Debt Situation

-Just as you would do if you were headed on a road trip to a new destination, you have to know where you are before you plot a course to where you want to be.
-You need to know what debts you have and which to address first.
-Make a note of each of your credit cards and other loans, along with the interest rates you are paying on each.
-Sometimes seeing your debt on paper or on a spreadsheet can help you figure out where to begin on your journey to freedom from debt.
+If you use credit cards, you need to know where your money is going, what debts you have, and which to address first.
+Make a note of each of your credit cards, travel credit cards, and other loans for bad credit, along with the interest rates you are paying on each.
+Sometimes, seeing your credit card debt on paper or a spreadsheet can help you figure out how to use your card properly, where to begin on your journey, and how to build your credit rating again.

 BlogCTA_MonthlyBudget

-Stop Using Your Credit Cards for Purchases
+Stop Using a Credit Card for Purchases

-Cut Your Expenses
+Cut Your Expenses to Pay Off Credit

 You can also optimize your recurring, essential expenses.
 Set the thermostat to a more wallet-friendly mode, and try to complete your grocery shopping for less.
 Check your car insurance rates and get quotes to see if you can get the same coverage for less with another company.
 Sell the possessions that you no longer need.
 Optimize your life from a financial perspective.